 – Michael Neville became a Director of the Company following the acquisition of Telephonetics plc, of which he was a Director.
 He is a Director of other companies in the Group and holds shares in the Company.

-– Tamer Ozmen was appointed to the Board on 21 November 2019.
-My Ozmen provides consulting serivces to Gresham House Asset Management Ltd (‘Gresham House’) in relation to their investments in private technology companies.
+– Tamer Ozmen provides consulting services to Gresham House Asset Management Ltd (‘Gresham House’) in relation to their investments in private technology companies.
 His consultancy work does not extend to Gresham House’s investments in publicly listed companies, including Netcall.
 Through their managed funds, Gresham House is the Company’s largest shareholder.
-He does not believe his consultancy agreement with Gresham House interferes with his exercise of independent judgment, and therefore he considers himself to be an independent director.
+He does not believe his consultancy agreement with Gresham House interferes with his exercise of independent judgement, and therefore he considers himself to be an independent director.

 Notwithstanding the above, the Non-Executive Directors have sufficient industrial and public markets experience in order to

 constructively challenge the Executive team and help drive value for all stakeholders.
 Moreover, the Board considers that the length of service of Michael Jackson and Michael Neville to be a valuable asset to constructive Board discussion.
 There are currently no female non-executive directors.
 The Board remains confident both that the opportunities in the Company are not excluded or limited by any diversity issues (including gender) and that the Board nevertheless contains the necessary mix of experience, skills and other personal qualities and capabilities necessary to deliver its strategy.
 The QCA Code 2018 recognises that certain of its recommendations may not be suitable for growing companies and your Board considers that its present directors provide a wide range of expertise that benefits the Group and its stakeholders.